redVi/jTabs/README.md

 ## Description

-jTabs takes one reuired parameter `container` and two additional parameters: classes for active button and active tab.
+jTabs takes one required parameter `container` and two additional parameters: classes for active button and active tab.

 Your markup must have classes with prefix `-js` for correct work.